Undergraduate: University of Texas at Austin, 1997

 Did you overcome any other challenges?

 Yet, another example occurred when I decided to attend college full time after my overseas Army Tour.
 I was accepted to the University of Texas at Austin.
 A few days before class, I proudly, I showed up to the department of housing to ask them where I would live.
 They explained that I was supposed to apply for housing months before the first day of class.
 The officer researched housing availability, and she learned that I had not applied for financial aid.
-Being naïve without mentors, I did not know that I should have applied for financial aid because I thought being a U.S. Army veteran would be enough.
+Without mentors, I was naive, and I did not know that I should have applied for financial aid — I thought being a U.S. Army veteran would be enough.
 Without any hesitation, the officer created a dorm for me by converting a study room in the student dormitory, enrolled me in a meal plan, and sent me to a financial aid officer to apply for loans and grants.
-Very easily, the university employee could have just sent me away, but she did not.
+The university employee could have just sent me away, but she did not.

 I have exceeded the expectations of many, including my parents.
 Today I have a bachelor’s degree, an MD, training in the prestigious specialty of ophthalmology, and I am a senior editor for the American Academy of Ophthalmology.
 Most importantly, I am a veteran helping other veterans preserve and improve their sight.